GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-The GMT tools :doc:`psxy` and :doc:`psxyz` are capable of using custom symbols as alternatives to the built-in, standard geometrical shapes like circles, triangles, and many others.
+The GMT tools :doc:`psxy` and :doc:`psxyz` are capable of using custom symbols as alternatives to the built-in, standard geometrical shapes such as circles, triangles, and many others.
 One the command line, custom symbols are selected via the **-Sk**\ *symbolname*\ [*size*] symbol selection, where *symbolname* refers to a special symbol definition file called ``symbolname.def`` that must be available via the standard GMT user paths.
 Several